elekchen/Resume-Companion-R3/README.md

 # Resume Companion

-Resume Companion is a GPT-powered resume optimization tool that enhances and beautifies resumes to match job descriptions.
+Resume Companion is an AI-powered resume optimization tool that enhances and beautifies resumes to match job descriptions.

 ## Features